MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-ra-code-assets-content.md

 - Out-of-scope&mdash;Other workloads that may share services but are isolated from the in-scope components.

 The key strategy is to provide the required level of segmentation.
 One way is to deploy in-scope and out-of-scope components in separate clusters.
 The down side is increased costs for the added infrastructure and the maintenance overhead.
 Another approach is to colocate all components in a shared cluster.
 Use segmentation strategies to maintain the separation.
-Be aware that as the solution evolves, some out-of-scope components might be in scope and more controls might need to be applied to keep them separate.
+As the solution evolves, some out-of-scope components might be in scope and more controls might need to be applied to keep them separate.

 In the reference implementation, the second approach is demonstrated with a microservices application deployed to a single cluster.
 The in-scope and out-of-scope workloads are segmented in two separate user node pools.
 The application has two sets of services; one set has in-scope pods and the other is out-of-scope.
 Both sets are spread across two user node pools.
 With the use of Kubernetes taints, in-scope and out-of-scope pods are deployed to separate nodes and they never share a node VM.